 This was essentially the beginning of the end of my relationship with this family.

 A few days earlier we had a campfire with their neighbor, a 45 year-old white South African man who explained to me that, “Black people like sleeping on top of each other in a room with their entire family, with their heads and feet on each other.”

 I tried to reason with him, to say that perhaps black people in South Africa live like that because they have to, because they don’t have the means to live otherwise.

 “Sure they do, but they like living like this man, they really do.”

 It was possible to stomach these remarks from the mother and neighbor by reminding myself that we just have to wait for these people to die out.
 Hearing it from the son, on the other hand, rattled me.

-You see, he really likes the colored guys but thinks the black Africans are “kind of dumb.”
+You see, he really likes the coloured guys but thinks the black Africans are “kind of dumb.”
 He also told me once that if it weren’t for the “white man,” there would be no jobs for black Africans.
 Right now the unemployment rate is around 25% and the poverty rate is over 40%, so where exactly are these jobs?
-Over our time together, this same guy would ask me if the US was funding ISIS, if I really believed we landed on the moon, and how soon until the US became a militarized state.
+Over our time together, this same guy would ask me if the United States was funding ISIS, if I really believed we landed on the moon, and how soon until the U.S. became a militarized state.
 Needless to say, I couldn’t continue living in this environment.

 These people are not a fair representation of Scarborough, but their apathy is.
 While I met plenty of kind-hearted, wonderful individuals during my stay in Scarborough, the majority of them don’t waste much energy worrying about or discussing what’s happening beyond the safe, little world they’ve created.
 It never occurred to those in the Shire that the wars of Middle Earth could reach them, but they did.
 It doesn’t occur to those in Scarborough that anything at all could reach them, from the wars of the Middle East to the riots in neighboring townships.